top of page

 Business in Vancouver News reports:

-• Timber harvest levels have plunged by half of previous peak years.
+• Timber harvest levels have plunged to half of previous peak years.

-New logging‑area protections, steeper permitting hurdles, and rapid policy shifts have slashed the actual number of permitted trees cut—so while politicians talk of “stabilizing timber supply,” on the ground timber we need for homebuilding sits locked up.
+New logging-area protections, steeper permitting hurdles, and rapid policy shifts have slashed the actual number of permitted trees cut.
+While politicians talk of “stabilizing timber supply,” the timber we need for homebuilding sits locked up.

 Separate fact from fiction around BC's world-leading sustainable forestry practices.